-Contents
+Table of Contents

-1. Overview 3 2.
-Terminology and Scenarios for Grant Closure Process 4 2.1 Global Fund-specific terminology 4 2.2 UNDP Atlas/Quantum-specific terminology 4 3.
-Steps of Grant Closure Process 6 3.1 Global Fund Notification Letter 'Guidance on Grant Closure' 6 3.
-2 Preparation and Submission of Grant Close-Out Plan and Budget 8 3.3 Global Fund Approval of Grant Close-Out Plan 10 3.4 Implementation of Close-Out Plan and Completion of Final Global Fund Requirements (Gran Closure Period) 3.5.
-Operational Closure of Project 11 3.6 Financial Closure of Project 11 3.7 Documentation of Grant Closure with Global Fund Grant Closure Letter 11
+Overview 2

+Terminology and Scenarios for Grant Closure Process 2

+Global Fund-specific terminology 2

+UNDP/Atlas-specific terminology 3

+Steps of Grant Closure Process 4

+1. Global Fund Notification Letter 'Guidance on Grant Closure' 5

+2. Preparation and Submission of Grant Close-Out Plan and Budget 7

+3. Global Fund Approval of Grant Close-Out Plan 9

+4. Implementation of Close-Out Plan and Completion of Final Global Fund Requirements (Grant

+Closure Period) 10

+5. Operational Closure of Project 10

+6. Financial Closure of Project 10

+7. Documentation of Grant Closure with Global Fund Grant Closure Letter 11

-1. Overview
+Overview

-The purpose of the 'grant closure' process is ensuring the orderly closure of Global Fund grants managed by UNDP Country Offices (COs) that are acting as interim Principal Recipient (PR) to Global Fund grants.
+The purpose of the 'grant closure' process is ensure the orderly closure of Global Fund grants managed by UNDP Country Offices (COs) that are acting as Principal Recipient (PR) to Global Fund grants.
 The Global Fund and UNDP have agreed at the corporate level on the approach to closing UNDP-managed Global Fund grants, with modified guidance and templates to be used specifically for UNDP-managed grants.
-The main guiding document is the Global Fund Notification Letter 'Guidance on Grant Closure'.
+The main guiding document is Global Fund Notification Letter 'Guidance on Grant Closure'.
+Please note that in light of the October 2016 Framework Agreement between UNDP and the Global Fund, guidance and templates associated with grant closure are currently being revised.
+Please contact the UNDP Global Fund/Health Implementation Support Team if there are any questions.

 The closure process typically begins six to nine months prior to the end of the implementation period.
 It is prompted when the CO receives the Global Fund Notification Letter "Guidance for Grant Closure' and begins with the submission of a close-out plan and budget.
 The grant's final funding decision is approved at the same time as the close-out plan.
 Following the last disbursement, the grant is placed in financial closure.
-Once all closure documentation has been submitted, the grant is placed in final administrative closure and is de-activated from all Global Fund systems.
+Once all closure documentation has been submitted the grant is placed in final administrative closure and is de-activated from all Global Fund systems.